 Table of Contents:

-How Hard Are Knuckle Push-Up Compared to Regular Push-Ups?
+How Hard Are Knuckle Push-Ups Compared to Regular Push-Ups?

-It is difficult to establish exactly how hard they are, but I decided to do a little experiment, doing my own make-shift “research” in away.
+It is difficult to establish exactly how hard they are, but I decided to do a little experiment, doing my own improvised “research”.

 This is just a little fun experiment that I wanted to do, and it is nothing official, so don’t quote me on that.

-You can do the same experimentation and see what the percentage going to be for you is.
-It is interesting to see if it will be close to the percentages I saw.
+But, you can always do the same experimentation and see what the percentage going to be for you is.
+It is interesting to see if it will be close to the percentages I observed.

-Keep in mind that you need to warm up properly before you start otherwise the first set is going to be super tough while the second will feel significantly easier.
+Keep in mind that you need to warm up properly before you start; otherwise, the first set is going to be very tough while the second will feel significantly more comfortable.

 What Makes Knuckle Push-Ups Harder